hangol4/Dynamics-Language-Model/README.md

 # Dynamics Language Model

 Summer project: building a llama-based large language model specialised in galaxy dynamics by leveraging Retrieval-Augmented Generation (RAG).
 The main source of information is a well-known textbook 'Galactic Dynamics' by James Binney and Scott Tremaine (Second Edition).
 To translate PDF files into text, we use [Nougat](https://github.com/facebookresearch/nougat/tree/main) -  a PDF parser that understands LaTeX math and tables.
 It performs an Optical Character Recognition (OCR) task for processing scientific documents into a markup language.
+Example output plots from the main code can be found in the [Dynamics-Language-Model-Plots](https://github.com/hangol4/Dynamics-Language-Model-Plots) repository.

 ## Table of Contents
 - [Dynamics Language Model](#dynamics-language-model)